ballerina-platform/module-ballerinax-wso2.mi/README.md

 ### Write Ballerina Transformation

 Next, you need to write the Ballerina transformation in a Ballerina project.
 Create a new Ballerina project or use an existing one and write your transformation logic.
 For example,

 ```
 @mi:ConnectorInfo {}
-public function GPA(xml rawMarks, xml credits) returns xml {
+public function gpa(xml rawMarks, xml credits) returns xml {
    // Your logic to calculate the GPA
 }
 ```